stby4/fhnw-iot-gateway/README.md

 This connection should be established automatically if the Arduino and the Raspberry are connected via USB.

 ## Python
-The `RXTX` package requires Pyhton 2 and [ublox-lara-r2](https://pypi.org/project/ublox-lara-r2/) to be installed.
+The `RXTX` package requires Pyhton 2 with [pyserial](https://pypi.org/project/pyserial/) and [ublox-lara-r2](https://pypi.org/project/ublox-lara-r2/) to be installed.
 The code can be started like this:

 ```python
 from RXTX import *